BogdanDevBst/portfolio/readme.md

 ## Getting Started

-Clone down the repo to your local machine, open with a live server extension.
+Clone down the repo to your local machine, open with a live server extension, watch sass

 ## Prerequisites